argoproject/Argo/docs/users/sidebarswidgets.rst

 =========================

 - **Largo Featured Posts** - Now just use the Largo Recent Posts widget and limit to the desired term in the Prominence taxonomy.
-- **Largo Explore Related** - Replaced by the Largo Related posts widget.
+- **Largo Explore Related** - The Largo Related Posts widget now provides much more flexibility, and better styling especially for mobile devices.

 Sidebar Options
 ===============